aurbano/aurbano.eu/_posts/wp/2010-05-04-php-display-all-filespictures-in-a-folder.md

   - gallery
   - handle
   - opendir
 ---
-#

 If we want to create a quick gallery of files/pictures, it is quite a pain to do so manually.
-And since this is some code I’m always reusing I thought I might share it here with everyone else:
+And since this is some code I\'m always reusing I thought I might share it here with everyone else:

-Let’s suppose we are in the base directory (*www.mysite.com/gallery.php*) and the pictures are in a folder named pictures (*www.mysite.com/pictures/*), open gallery.php and where you want the pictures to appear, use this code:
+Let\'s suppose we are in the base directory (*www.mysite.com/gallery.php*) and the pictures are in a folder named pictures (*www.mysite.com/pictures/*), open gallery.php and where you want the pictures to appear, use this code:

     $handle = opendir(dirname(realpath(__FILE__)).'/pictures/');
     		while($file = readdir($handle)){